sabhapathi0306/DSS-for-cancer-exome-datasets/README.md

 # DSS-for-cancer-exome-datasets
-decision support system for cancer exome datasets, which helps to predict the percentage probability of cancer type for particular features,through which one can under go personized treatements based on persentage of prediction and early dignosis of cancer also possible
+decision support system for cancer exome datasets, which helps to predict the percentage probability of cancer type for particular features,through which one can undergo personalized treatments based on percentage of prediction and early diagnosis of cancer is also possible.

 ## Important links
 1. NCBI SRA : https://www.ncbi.nlm.nih.gov/sra